Skip to Main Content

 Drawbacks of private student loans

-• Lack of protections: Private lenders don’t offer student loan forgiveness programs, and most of them don’t offer income-driven repayment plans.
+• Lack of protections: Private lenders don’t offer student loan forgiveness programs, and most don’t offer income-driven repayment plans.
 You may be able to get on a forbearance plan if you end up struggling financially, but options for lowering your monthly payment on a permanent basis are scarce.

 • High interest rates for most: Because private loans require a credit check, people with no credit history or a low credit score may end up with a more expensive loan than what the federal government offers — and that’s if you qualify for a private loan in the first place.